The Formation of Political Authority in Armed Conflicts: Civilian-Combatant Relations, Community Leaders, and Local Competition

 2021 - present

 Civilian-combatant relations are central to armed conflicts around the world.
-They are crucial to understand the onset of violence, conflict dynamics, civilian victimization, and socio-political legacies of war in post-conflict societies.
+They are crucial to understanding the onset of violence, conflict dynamics, civilian victimisation, and socio-political legacies of war in post-conflict societies.
 These relationships can take a wide range of forms, from extraordinarily violent and exploitative to peaceful and cooperative.
-While the importance of civilian-combatant relations is well-established in the literature, we still know little about how they are formed.
-Political authority is an especially relevant form of such relationships.
+Different subfields and literatures, such as state building, rebel governance, armed orders, and civilian agency, have substantially improved our understanding of civilian-combatant relations.
+Yet, critical aspects remain largely unexplored.